Troops occupy Rio slum in "historic" operation

 Security forces have occupied nearly 20 slums in the past three years but none as symbolically or strategically important as Rocinha, a sprawl of shacks, stores and evangelical churches located at a traffic choke point between the main city and western areas where most Olympic events will be held.

-With large army helicopters thudding overhead, troops began climbing the slum's winding roads just after 4 a.m. and declared the operation a success within two hours after encountering no resistance.
+With large army helicopters thudding overhead, soldiers and police began climbing the slum's winding roads just after 4 a.m. and declared the operation a success within two hours after encountering no resistance.

-The invasion of Rocinha and the nearby Vidigal slum was as much a media event as a military operation, as hundreds of reporters followed soldiers and police up through deserted, garbage-strewn streets.
+The invasion of Rocinha and the nearby Vidigal slum was as much a media event as a military operation, as dozens of reporters followed the authorities through deserted, garbage-strewn streets.
 The authorities had announced their plans days in advance, giving gang members plenty of notice to flee.

-According to TV news channel GloboNews, only one person was detained during the operation.
-There were no reports of casualties.
+According to TV news channel GloboNews, only one person was detained during the operation and there were no reports of casualties.
+Troops later hoisted the Brazilian flag over the community to symbolize its "return" to the state.

 After years of living in fear of both gang members and the often-violent tactics of police, residents were wary of embracing the new reality.